by Dr. Lawrence Wilson

 Certain herbs such as ginseng and eluthero are also somewhat stimulatory and can cause anxiety.
 Be careful with supplements, as they are not all benign.

 Reactions to foods or toxic chemicals in foods or in the environment.
 Sensitivity, intolerance or an allergic reaction to a food or something else in the environment can cause severe anxiety.
 Common problems are wheat sensitivity or an allergy to pasteurized and homogenized dairy products.
 In other cases, the allergy or sensitivity may be respiratory or due to contact with the skin.

 Some Infections.
 For example, a chronic candida albicans or yeast infection in the intestines or elsewhere can contribute to anxiety.
 The infection produces chemicals such as acetaldehyde and alcohol that irritate the nervous system.
 Just following an anti-candida diet may not be enough to stop it.

 I do not recommend the medical drugs or herbs for this condition, as they are rarely needed.
-Nutritional balancing usually solves the yeast condition, which is always related to a copper imbalance.
+Development usually solves the yeast condition, which is always related to a copper imbalance.